Getting Started with Connect

 Once approved, your account is upgraded to a marketplace and seeded with sensible defaults (24h payout window, 2.5% take rate, USDC + EURC enabled, etc.).
 You can tune those at any time — see Marketplace Settings.

-You'll authenticate to Connect with the same Authorization: Bearer <inflow_apikey> header you use for the standard API.
+You'll authenticate to Connect with the same X-Inflow-Api-Key: <inflow_apikey> header you use for the standard API.
+See Authentication & API Keys for the full key reference.

 2. Verify access